we-are-orb/data-viz-pandas/README.md

-# data-viz-pandas
-Data visualization with Pandas library
+# Data visualization with Pandas library

+## 1. Introduction

+* Steps involved in data-viz using pandas
+* Demonstration of different plots using open datasets.